During creation of a management cluster using Bootstrap v2, you can configure

 naming format is more convenient and easier to operate with.

-In the Cluster object, find the
+In cluster.yaml.template, find the

-Under values.config, add customHostnamesEnabled:true.
+Under values.config, add customHostnamesEnabled:true:

 Boolean, default - false.
 Enables the auditd role to install the